An atom is the smallest particle that can be described as a chemical.

 - The nucleus also contains a number of neutrons, sub-atomic particles with no charge.

-- Surrounding the nucleus are very small negatively charged particles called electrons, held in place by their attraction to the positively charged nucleus.
+- Surrounding the nucleus are negatively charged particles called electrons which are held in place by their attraction to the positively charged nucleus.

 - In an atom, the number of electrons always matches the number of protons.

-- If an electron is removed from an atom the result is a charged particle called an ion.
+- When an electron is removed from an atom it forms a charged particle called an ion.